grijjy/DelphiOpenSsl/README.md

-In this article we are going to discuss how to use the latest version of OpenSsl 1.1.1 with Delphi directly to create X.509 certificates, decode, verify, encode and sign Java Web Tokens and generate random data.
+In this article we are going to discuss how to use the latest version of OpenSsl 1.1.1 with Delphi directly to create X.509 certificates, decode, verify, encode and sign JSON Web Tokens and generate random data.
 Additionally we will do this in a way that works on Delphi supported platforms including Windows, macOS, iOS, Android and Linux as well as all current compiler targets for 32 and 64-bit devices.

 # Introduction